dmytro-kuzmenko/eed_gym/README.md

 A Gymnasium-compatible environment and training stack for studying calibrated, empathic refusal ("ethical disobedience") with explicit trust, affect, and safety dynamics.
 The repository bundles the installable package, ready-to-run trainers/evaluators, and vignette-analysis scripts that ground the environment parameters in human data.

+EED Gym is a controlled simulation benchmark and does not claim to be a high-fidelity model of human psychology or real-world HRI behavior.

 ![EED-Gym overview](media/eed_gym.png)

 ---